Super Crispy Garlic Parmesan Wings

-- Parsley: I love adding a bit of parsley to my garlic butter because it brighten both the flavor nad the color!
+- Parsley: I love adding a bit of fresh parsley to my garlic butter because it brighten both the flavor and the color!

-- Garlic cloves: We’ll grate the garlic and create garlic butter to toss the wings in.
+- Fresh Garlic cloves: We’ll grate the garlic and create garlic butter to toss the wings in.

 - Butter: melted butter, garlic, and parsley and zapped together in the microwave and we’ll toss the wings in this right when they’re hot out of the oven.

 - Parmesan: grated parmesan cheese works best for this recipe, we’ll sprinkle this on top of the wings right before serving.